BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 1/README.md

 ## 4. Mapping and post-processing (discuss BAM/SAM format, mapping statistics and visualization of mapped reads)

-BWA-MEM, samtools, Picard tools
+BWA-MEM, samtools, custom R script

 ## 5. Variant calling (discuss VCF file format and annotation, Filtering / extraction of variants from defined genomic regions, impact of QC of the raw and mapped reads to the variant calling QC)

-Freebayes, bcftools
+Picard tools, Freebayes, bcftools

 ## 6. Variant annotation